Ghostscypher/php-mpesa/specifications.md

     // Singleton class
     private static MpesaAuth mpesaAuth;

-    // Contructor, initialize the singleton class
+    // Constructor, initialize the singleton class
     MpesaAuth();

     // Used to generate the consumer keys and secret